“The LORD saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.”

 Luke 17:26–27 (NKJV)

-In the days of Noah, wickedness increased to the point that God had to bring judgment.
-It will be the same way just before the Day of the LORD when God judges the earth.
+In the days of Noah, people became so wicked that God had to bring judgment.
+This is how it will be just before the Day of the LORD when God judges the earth.

 “But Noah found grace in the eyes of the LORD.”